ActiDoo/clusterrebootd/docs/STATE.md

 - CLI offers `validate-config`, `simulate`, `run`, and `version`; `run` now drives the long-lived orchestration loop while `--once` preserves the diagnostic single-pass flow for smoke tests.
+- The orchestration loop now retries transient runtime failures with an exponential backoff and listens for SIGINT/SIGTERM so operators can stop the daemon cleanly when managed by service supervisors.
 - A reproducible dev container (Go 1.22 with etcd 3.6.4) is available for local development and integration testing.
 - Observability scaffolding emits structured events and metric observations via a